Eventual-Inc/Daft/docs/source/migration_guides/coming_from_dask.rst

 Daft uses Expressions and UDFs to perform computations in parallel
 ------------------------------------------------------------------

-Dask provides a `map_partitions` method to map computations over the partitions in your DataFrame.
-Since Dask partitions are pandas DataFrames, you can pass pandas functions to `map_partitions`.
+Dask provides a ``map_partitions`` method to map computations over the partitions in your DataFrame.
+Since Dask partitions are pandas DataFrames, you can pass pandas functions to ``map_partitions``.
 You can also map arbitrary Python functions over Dask partitions using `map_partitions`.

 For example:

 .. code:: python

     def my_function(**kwargs):
-        return …
+        return ...

     res = ddf.map_partitions(my_function, **kwargs)